bash-origin/bash.origin/README.md

 A minimal set of Bash conventions and utilities to bootstrap a system.

-I need a consistent starting point for Bash scripts so I don't have to re-write the same code over and over when writing scripts to bootstrap `node` and other binaries.
+I need a consistent starting point for Bash scripts so I don't have to re-write the same code over and over when writing scripts to bootstrap `node` and other programs.

 Install